-We would like to warmly thank ALL the local hosts who welcomed the Transeuropa Caravans in May 2019.
+ACKNOWLEDGMENTS We would like to warmly thank all the local hosts in 15 countries who welcomed the Transeuropa Caravans in 2019.
 It is thanks to your work, determination and expressions of solidarity that the Transeuropa Caravans project could be so inspiring and interesting for a broader public across Europe.
+This document was published thanks to the collaboration and contribution of: Hundreds of volunteers and activists encountered by the Transeuropa Caravans in 2019, trainers and activists engaged in the Transeuropa Caravans Central, Western, Mediterranean, Visegrad and Baltic routes